 - Finalist: UQ Business School's Enterprize Competition 2004

-Earnshaw noted the relevance of her work to migrant communities when in December 2010 Earnshaw commenced work as a Psychologist in the Christmas Island Immigration Detention Centre.
+In December 2010 Louise commenced work as a Psychologist in the Christmas Island Immigration Detention Centre.
 EXI methodology assisted her to developed new interventions to work with asylum seekers and refugees who suffering as a result of prolonged mandatory detention.